Thomas Fairfax, 6th Lord Fairfax of Cameron: Career

-Later life and death

 The northwestern boundary of the Northern Neck Proprietary, which had been contested by the Privy Council of Great Britain, was marked in 1746 by the Fairfax Stone at the headwaters of the North Branch Potomac River.
 Returning to North America in 1747, Fairfax first settled at Belvoir, a slave plantation which had been completed by William six years earlier.
 In the same year, he also set aside land for personal use at Swan Pond Manor.
-Fairfax also became active in developing his Virginian estates and collecting quit-rents, along with utilising the forced labour of hundreds of black slaves who worked on his estates.
+Fairfax also became active in developing his Virginian estates and collecting quit-rents, along with utilizing the forced labour of hundreds of black slaves who worked on his estates.
 He personally bought and sold slaves and, in 1777, engaged in the "little talked about" activity of "bedding down with a negro wench".